siidheesh/pictgame/README.md

 # Pictgame

-A pictionary-esque game built with react + redux in the front, and node/rust in the back
+A pictionary-esque game with a react + xstate frontend and node backend

-Written to better acquaint myself with the abovementioned frameworks/libraries
+Written to better acquaint myself with the abovementioned tech

-Still a work in progress!
+<s>Still a work in progress!</s> Project is now in beta!
+Check it out at pg.siid.sh

+Pics coming soon